The Health and Safety Scapegoat

 “There is no workplace health and safety legislation that prohibits the service of salt and lemon with tequila.
 This looks like a case of quoting an easy excuse – possibly to cover up poor customer service.
 The bar should simply serve the drink in the traditional way as requested, and not misuse health and safety legislation in this way.”

-If you have suffered injury following an accident and would like advice about your legal rights, including compensation please visit our Personal Injury page… or contact our team on 01270 762325 for a free initial consultation.
-Cheshire solicitors, Poole Alcock, will be happy to help you.
+If you have suffered an injury following an accident and would like advice about your legal rights, including compensation please visit our Personal Injury page.